 Taxes on Forgiveness – One key benefit of PSLF is that the forgiven debt is not taxed.
 This is an exception to the typical IRS rule.
 If you end up leaving public service and plan on getting your loan balance forgiven after the standard forgiveness that comes after 20 to 25 years on an income-driven repayment plan, know that the forgiven debt is taxed.
 That means if you have $50,000 forgiven, the IRS will treat it as though you had an additional $50,000 of income the year your debt was forgiven.

 Be sure to submit your Employer Certification Form – Even though this form is not technically required, it is highly recommended.
-Our research found that more than 1 in 3 applications are rejected.
-If you get in a habit of doing this each year, you can save yourself further headaches, especially if you change employers.
+The current PSLF rejection rate is 99%.
+If you get in the habit of doing this each year, you can save yourself further headaches, especially if you change employers.

-There really isn’t a one size fits all strategy for government attorneys to pay off their student loans.
-The good news is that there are a multitude of different programs that can make government work a viable option for attorneys with student debt.
+There isn’t a one size fits all strategy for government attorneys to pay off their student loans.
+The good news is that there are many programs that can make government work a viable option for attorneys with student debt.